|Blog Home History Glossary Guides Publishers Artists Techniques Topicals Warfare Blog Contact|

 The travailing circus, moving from one small town to the next is now a true part of Americana.
 When the word circus is spoken, many if not most of us conjure up the image of people gathering from near and far to watch a large tent going up in a broad Midwestern field knowing that some extraordinary event is to follow.
 This vision may be far from our own experience of the circus, but it still rings true because of the way it has tied itself to our national myth.
 It is now part of the pioneer spirit where there are always new experiences to be had, and new opportunities awaiting us.
 If this connection seems tenuous, we only need look at similar shows like Buffalo BillÕs Wild West.
 Though not technically a circus, this show had the same appeal because it spoke to its audience in the same way.
 This show, more than the circus presented a clear story line through Western themes that directly promoted the American myth.
 The circus and related shows not only provided entertainment, they were a living example of people exploring frontiers, which had its own appeal.
 On many real photo postcards, the nomadic life that many circus folk lived, resembled that of settlers searching for opportunity.

-After P.T.
-Barnum died in 1891, his circus merged with one owned by James Anthony Bailey to form Barnum & Bailey’s Greatest Show on Earth.
-Between 1897 and 1902 they made a tour of Europe where their expansive format of animal acts plus feats of daring, acrobatic skills and strength greatly influenced the future makeup of overseas shows.
+P.T.
+Barnum merged his circus with one owned by James Anthony Bailey in 1887 to form Barnum & Bailey’s Greatest Show on Earth.
+Bailey would take over this enterprise after Barnum’s death in 1891.
+He greatly expand his audience between 1897 and 1902 by taking the circus on tours of Europe.
+Their expansive format of animal acts plus feats of daring, acrobatic skills and strength greatly influenced the future makeup of overseas shows.
 While postcard publishers in the United States were just getting their feet wet at this time, the postcard craze was already well established in Europe allowing many postcards to be produced publicizing the Barnum & Bailey spectacle.
 Large sets of circus cards were produced in both France and Germany.

 The topic of spectacle had already been tackled by German publishers before the arrival of Barnum & Bailey, which can be seen on early Gruss aus cards of the 1890Õs.
 While most postcards at this time depicted site specific views, a good number of generics were also produced to cover events like fairs, parades, and the circus.
 Acrobats, clowns, and animals were all featured on these artist drawn cards, but the overriding message was to generate the feeling of awe and fun through scenes of action and excitement that was far from ordinary These cards could be issued as generics because the emphasis was no longer on place but on what happens there.
 This perspective opened new potential for postcard production that would be further exploited in the century to follow.